sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

   :piano

 ### Doc:
   A basic piano synthesiser.
 Note that due to the plucked nature of this synth the envelope opts such as `attack:`, `sustain:` and `release:` do not work as expected.
 They can only shorten the natural length of the note, not prolong it.
-Also, the `note:` opt will only honour whole tones.

 ### Opts:
   * note:
     - doc: Note to play.
 Either a MIDI number or a symbol representing a note.
-For example: `30`, `52`, `:C`, `:C2`, `:Eb4`, or `:Ds3`.
-Note that the piano synth can only play whole tones such as 60 and does not handle floats such as 60.3
+For example: `30`, `52`, 56.5, `:C`, `:C2`, `:Eb4`, or `:Ds3`.
     - default: 52
-    - constraints: must be zero or greater
+    - constraints: must be zero or greater,must be a value less than 231
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * amp:
     - doc: The amplitude of the sound.
 Typically a value between 0 and 1.
 Higher amplitudes may be used, but won't make the sound louder, they will just reduce the quality of all the sounds currently being played (due to compression.)
     - default: 1
     - constraints: must be zero or greater
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * pan:
     - doc: Position of sound in stereo.
 With headphones on, this means how much of the sound is in the left ear, and how much is in the right ear.
 With a value of -1, the sound is completely in the left ear, a value of 0 puts the sound equally in both ears and a value of 1 puts the sound in the right ear.
 Values in between -1 and 1 move the sound accordingly.
     - default: 0
     - constraints: must be a value between -1 and 1 inclusively
     - May be changed whilst playing
-    - Has slide parameters for shaping changes
+    - Has slide options for shaping changes
   * vel:
     - doc: Velocity of keypress.
     - default: 0.2